jjmac/QuickNav/README.md

 ##### What this is not

-This isn't a full-featured history and bookmark manager like it's common in modern browser.
+This isn't a full-featured history and bookmark manager like it's common in modern browsers.
 One would require tree management for that.
 I leave that to Unity, such a feature has been long overdue.
-This is just a means to help you save clicks while browsing around in your project.
+This is just a means to help you save time and clicks while browsing around in your project.

-By the way, the maximum history item count is 20 and stored in the preferences file:
+By the way, the maximum history item count is 20 and stored in the QuickNav preferences file:

   `Assets/Rowlan/QuickNav/Preferences.asset`